Pankajomkar/bemlKart/README.md

-This is an E-Commerce application for various daily essentials and sesonal essentials.
+This is a online E-commerce application for supplying groceries, Mobile accessories, Daily essentials, seasonal requirements